 6.9.6 Exceptions for Hardship, Familial Relationships.
 In cases of extreme hardship, including but not limited to disability, job loss, temporary job relocation, military service, divorce, etc., the Association may, in its sole discretion, make an exception to the rental restriction and temporarily authorize an Owner to lease its Unit.
 The Association may also, in its sole discretion, waive the rental restriction for tenants who are immediate family members such as a parent or child.

 6.9.7 Exclusions from Rental Restrictions.
-Notwithstanding anything to the contrary contained in this Declaration, the rental restrictions set forth Section 6.9 and its subsections, shall not be applicable to: (1) an institutional first mortgagee, insurer, guarantor which takes title to a Unit by deed in lieu of foreclosure, or a purchaser at a foreclosure sale, or the immediate successor in title to the Unit of that institutional first mortgagee, insurer, guarantor or purchaser, that rents the Unit(s) so acquired, (2) Declarant, or Declarant’s assignee who becomes a successor developer for the Project, that rents a Unit or Units owned by Declarant or such successor, (3) a third party who purchases more than two (2) Units from Declarant, which Units are held for investment purposes, that elects to rent such Units, or (4) any Owner that is a principal or member of Declarant, or otherwise directly or indirectly owns an interest in Declarant, that rents a Unit or Units owned by such Owner.
+Notwithstanding anything to the contrary contained in this Declaration, the rental restrictions set forth Section 6.9 and its subsections, shall not be applicable to: (1) an institutional first mortgagee, insurer, guarantor which takes title to a Unit by deed in lieu of foreclosure, or a purchaser at a foreclosure sale, or the immediate successor in title to the Unit of that institutional first mortgagee, insurer, guarantor or purchaser, that rents the Unit(s) so acquired, (2) a third party who purchased more than two (2) Units from the Original Declarant, which Units are held for investment purposes, that elects to rent such Units, or (3) any Owner that is a principal or member of the Original Declarant, or otherwise directly or indirectly owns an interest in the Original Declarant, that rents a Unit or Units owned by such Owner.

 6.10 Replacements.
 Any building erected to replace an existing building containing Units shall be of new construction, be of comparable structure type, size, design and construction to that replaced, and shall contain a like number of Units of comparable size to the Units in the building replaced.